-Approval of the telework agreement must be complete before the employee begins teleworking.
+Approval of the Telework Agreement must be complete before the employee begins teleworking.

-Termination of University employment results in immediate cancellation of any telework agreement with the employee.
+Termination of university employment results in immediate cancellation of any Telework Agreement with the employee.

 GENERAL CONDITIONS OF TELEWORK AGREEMENTS

 A. Conditions of Employment.
 The teleworker's conditions of employment shall remain the same as for non-teleworking employees; wages, benefits and leave accrual will remain unchanged unless there is a change in employment status or scheduled hours that impacts benefit eligibility.
-In addition all University policies, rules and procedures shall apply at the telework site, including those governing communicating internally and with the public, employee rights and responsibilities, facilities and equipment management, financial management, information resource management, purchasing of property and services, and safety.
+In addition all university policies, rules and procedures shall apply at the telework site, including those governing communicating internally and with the public, employee rights and responsibilities, facilities and equipment management, financial management, information resource management, purchasing of property and services, and safety.
 Failure to follow policy, rules and procedures may result in termination of the telework arrangement and/or disciplinary action.

 D. Emergency Disruptions and Inclement Weather.
 If the primary worksite is closed due to an emergency or inclement weather, the supervisor will contact the teleworking employee and provide instructions about the continuation of work at the telework site.
 If there is an emergency at the telework site, such as a power outage, the teleworker will notify the supervisor as soon as possible.
 The teleworker may be reassigned to the primary worksite or an alternate worksite in such cases or be required to take leave.

 F. Inspections.
-In case of injury, theft, loss, or tort liability related to telework at the alternate work site, the teleworker must allow agents of the University to investigate and/or inspect the telework site.
+In case of injury, theft, loss, or tort liability related to telework at the alternate work site, the teleworker must allow agents of the university to investigate and/or inspect the telework site.

-The University may pursue recovery from the teleworker for university property that is deliberately, or through negligence, damaged, destroyed, lost or stolen while in the teleworker's care, custody or control.
-The University does not assume liability for loss, damage, or wear of employee-owned equipment.
+The university may pursue recovery from the teleworker for university property that is deliberately, or through negligence, damaged, destroyed, lost or stolen while in the teleworker's care, custody or control.
+The university does not assume liability for loss, damage, or wear of employee-owned equipment.

 K. Record Retention.
-Products, documents and records that are used, developed, or revised while teleworking shall be copied or restored to the University's computerized record system.
-Maintenance of University records must be consistent with the University record retention rules and policy.
+Products, documents and records that are used, developed, or revised while teleworking shall be copied or restored to the university's computerized record system.
+Maintenance of university records must be consistent with the university record retention rules and policy.

 L. Telework Expenses

 - Office Supplies.
-The University shall provide any necessary office supplies.
+The university shall provide any necessary office supplies.
 Out-of-pocket expenses for supplies normally available in the office will not be reimbursed unless pre-approved by the supervisor.
 All supplies should be secured in the telework site and must not be used by the teleworker or others for personal purposes.